Indigenous peoples of Oaxaca

-The Indigenous people of Oaxaca are descendants of the inhabitants of what is now the state of Oaxaca, Mexico who were present before the Spanish invasion.
+The Indigenous people of Oaxaca are descendants of the inhabitants of what is now the state of Oaxaca, Mexico, who were present before the Spanish colonization.

 Several cultures flourished in the ancient region of Oaxaca from as far back as 2000 BC, of whom the Zapotecs and Mixtecs were perhaps the most advanced, with complex social organization and sophisticated arts.

-According to the National Commission for the Development of the Indigenous Peoples (CDI) Oaxaca has the greatest percentage of indigenous people after Yucatán, at 48% of the population.
+According to the National Commission for the Development of the Indigenous Peoples (CDI) Oaxaca has the greatest percentage of Indigenous people after Yucatán, at 48% of the population.

-There are 16 formally registered indigenous communities, some of which are culturally diverse themselves.
+There are 16 formally registered Indigenous communities, some of which are culturally diverse themselves.

 Many of the people are socially marginalized, living in poverty.

 Speakers of each language

 The 16 groups and the number of speakers of their languages according to the 2005 census are: